 Natural medicine practitioners swear by drinking one glass of Himalayan Salt sole water per day to support the digestive system.

-Like what we explained earlier, people use sole water drinks to harmonize the acid-base balance and stimulate stomach acid production and other digestive juices.
+As explained earlier, people use sole water drinks to harmonize the acid-base balance and stimulate stomach acid production and other digestive juices.

-In short, water with Himalayan salt (and a squeeze of lemon or lime) helps neutralize pH levels, boost energy levels and stay hydrated.
+In short, water with Himalayan salt (and a squeeze of lemon or lime) helps neutralize pH levels, boost energy levels, and stay hydrated.

 Some researchers also suggest that the negatively charged ions of pure salt with trace minerals help pull toxins from cells.